sandervenema/wedf_openletter/README.md

-# Netzpolitik.us petition code
+# WEDF open letter petition code

-This is the petition code used to run the site Netzpolitik.us.
+This is the petition code used to run on the WEDF site.
 The code is written in Python 3, based on the [Django](https://www.djangoproject.com/) web framework.
 I use a sqlite3 database to store the signatures.
 By default this gets stored as `db.sqlite3` in the application root.
-This can be adjusted by modifying the `netzpolitik/settings.py` file.
+This can be adjusted by modifying the `wedf_openletter/settings.py` file.

 ## Deployment

 For deployment I used [uwgsi](https://uwsgi-docs.readthedocs.org/en/latest/WSGIquickstart.html) to run the Python code.
-I installed Django in a Python 3 virtualenv, and set the `home` setting in the `netzpolitik_uwsgi.ini` file to the path of this virtualenv (so that it uwsgi can find Django).
+I installed Django in a Python 3 virtualenv, and set the `home` setting in the `wedf_openletter_uwsgi.ini` file to the path of this virtualenv (so that it uwsgi can find Django).
 I started 10 uwsgi workers on a socket, and then hooked up nginx to act as a proxy for the requests.
 All static files are being served by nginx as well (under the `/static` url).
 The wsgi configuration files are included in the root of this repository.

 ### Required installed packages